Last Updated on: by

 - VPg is removed from the viral RNA.

-- Positive stranded RNA serves both as genomic and mRNA for these viruses and is translated into a large polypeptide known as non capsid viral protein.
+- Positive stranded RNA serves both as genomic and mRNA for these viruses and is translated into a large polypeptide known as non-capsid viral protein.

 - RNA polymerase initiates the synthesis of progeny RNA genomes.

-- The infecting viral RNA is copied and the complementary strand serves as template for the synthesis of new plus strands.
+- The infecting viral RNA is copied and the complementary strand serves as a template for the synthesis of new plus strands.

-- The subgenomic RNA serves as a template for translation of both the capsid and terminal ORF proteins.
+- The subgenomic RNA serves as a template for the translation of both the capsid and terminal ORF proteins.

-- Replication is followed by packaging of plus strands into virions and maturation involves the several cleavage events.
+- Replication is followed by packaging of plus strands into virions and maturation involves several cleavage events.